 Earth’s climate has been changing for at least four billion years in cycles large and small.
 Few in the climate debate understand those changes and their causes.
 Many are fixated on carbon dioxide (CO2), a minor constituent of the atmosphere, but one absolutely necessary for life as we know it.
+(In the process of photosynthesis, terrestrial plants, and phytoplankton, kelp, and algal plankton in the oceans use sunlight, carbon dioxide, and water to produce carbohydrates and oxygen.)
 Perhaps this fixation derives from ulterior political motives for controlling the global economy.
 For others, the true believers, perhaps this fixation derives from ignorance.

 Greenpeace co-founder Dr. Patrick Moore has written an excellent summary of the history of carbon dioxide on Earth titled, “The Positive Impact of Human CO2 Emissions On the Survival of Life on Earth.”
 In this 24-page paper, Moore notes that we came dangerously close to losing plant life on Earth about 18,000 years ago, when CO2 levels approached 150 ppm, below which plant life can’t sustain photosynthesis.
 Currently, atmospheric CO2 stands at about 400 ppm which is about one-third the level for optimum plant growth.